Making changes in your environment

 Bright light during daytime hours comes naturally from the sun.
 Light from sources such as indoor lighting can also produce a similar light spectrum.
 Although bright light in daytime can improve sleep-wake rhythms, bright light—and especially blue-spectrum light—in the evening can interfere with your natural melatonin production.
 Higher concentrations of melatonin promote sleep, so bright light should be limited before sleep time.

-• Can I increase my exposure to bright light in the morning?
+• Can you increase your exposure to bright light in the morning?

-• Can I avoid screen time for at least 30 minutes before bed?
+• Can you avoid screen time for at least 30 minutes before bed?

-• Can I reduce my exposure to white or blue artificial light in the evening, choosing more yellow light?
+• Can you reduce your exposure to white or blue artificial light in the evening, choosing more yellow light?

-• If I work at night and must sleep during daylight, can I make my bedroom as dark as possible, ideally not being able to see across the room, even after adjusting to the dark?
+• If you work at night and must sleep during daylight, can you make your bedroom as dark as possible, ideally not being able to see across the room, even after adjusting to the dark?

 Ionizing radiation